Flow-IPC/flow-ipc.github.io/README.md

 # Welcome to Flow-IPC

-This site hosts up-to-date documentation and other release info for the **Flow-IPC** project.
+This site hosts up-to-date documentation and release info for the **Flow-IPC** project.
 The documentation found here is identical to that packaged in **Flow-IPC** and **Flow** release packages and source-control checkouts.

 ## Where to begin?

 The project lives in the `Flow-IPC` [organization at GitHub](https://github.com/Flow-IPC).
-You can obtain it either via Git checkout (with submodules enabled) or by grabbing a release tarball.
+You can obtain it either via Git checkout (with submodules enabled) or by grabbing a release package.
 To get your bearings as to the nature of the project please see the main repository, named `ipc`.
 To wit:

-This [README in that repo](https://github.com/Flow-IPC/ipc/blob/main/README.md) is a good place to start.
+The [README in that repo](https://github.com/Flow-IPC/ipc/blob/main/README.md) is a good place to start.
 It might direct you back to this site, if you'd like to read online documentation.
 That can be found below.

 ## Documentation and releases